ehimze007/gomycode-react_props_basics/README.md

-# JSX Basics
+# React props basics

-A simple react app to demonstrate the use of JSX and custom components
+A simple react app to demonstrate the use of props and custom components